-The work is primarily performed out-of-doors in steep terrain where surfaces may be extremely uneven, rocky, covered with vegetation, and in smoky conditions.
+Work is perform both in-doors (office) and out-of-doors (field work).
+Office conditions require long periods of sitting, working with computers and general lifting, and bending and reaching.
+Field conditions are performed in various conditions and often involve steep terrain where surfaces may be extremely uneven, rocky, covered with vegetation, and in smoky conditions.

 Temperatures vary from above 100 degrees F to below freezing.
 Risks include smoke inhalation, fire entrapment, snake or insect bites and stings, exposure to excessive machinery noise, and falling and rolling material.
 Personnel must adjust and cope with exposure to adverse weather elements, dust and smoke, poor sleeping and eating conditions and unpredictable sets of circumstances.
 The employee may be required to live in backcountry camps for extended periods of time.
-The hazardous nature of the work requires that personal protective equipment be worn (boots, hardhat, gloves, flame resistant clothing, etc.).
+The hazardous nature of the work requires that personal protective equipment be worn

+(boots, hardhat, gloves, flame resistant clothing, etc.).
 Work may require travel by fixed- wing or rotor-wing aircraft.

 Evaluation Summary Final Level Points

-Knowledge Required by the Position 1- 4 550
+Knowledge Required by the Position 1-6 950

-Supervisory Controls 2- 2 125
+Supervisory Controls 2-2 125

-Guidelines 3-2 125
+Guidelines 3-3 275

-Complexity 4- 2 75
+Complexity 4-2 75

-Scope and Effect 5- 2 75
+Scope and Effect 5-2 75

-Personal Contacts & Purpose of Contacts 2-b 75
+Personal Contacts & Purpose of Contacts 2b 75

 Physical Demands 8-3 50

 Work Environment 9-3 50

-Total Points: 1125
+Total Points: 1675

-Final Grade: GS-06
+Final Grade: GS-08

-Official Title: Forestry Technician (Fire) SPD #: FDI218B
+Official Title: Forestry Technician SPD#: FDI220B

-Standard(s) used to evaluate the position Grade Level Guide for Aid and Technical Work in the Biological Sciences Series, GS-0400, TS-111, dated December 1991; and Position Classification Flysheet for Forestry Technician, GS-0462, TS- 111, dated December 1991
+Standard(s) used to evaluate the position Grade Level Guide for Aid and Technical Work in the Biological Sciences Series, GS-0400, TS-111, dated December 1991; and Position Classification Flysheet for Forestry Technician, GS-0462, TS-111, dated December 1991

-Comments: Major duties account for 100% of time This position has a FLP of GS-7.
+Comments: Major duties account for 100% of time.
+This position has a full performance level of GS-09.